Skip to content

 Plugins can append segments to the statusline.
 The handler is called once per refresh with the current snapshot and returns one segment or a list of segments:

-smelt.statusline.unregister(name) removes it.
-Built-in segments (slug, vim mode, model, cost, position) keep rendering alongside whatever you add.
+statusline.remove(name) removes it.
+Built-in segments (slug, vim mode, agent mode, running processes, permission state, and cursor position) keep rendering alongside whatever you add.

 String-literal aliases

-String parameters typed as smelt.<namespace>.<Name> accept a closed set of labels — the IDE shows them in autocomplete and rejects typos.
+String parameters typed as smelt.<namespace>.<Name> accept a closed set of labels.
+The IDE shows them in autocomplete and rejects typos.
 Closed aliases require canonical names only: smelt.vim.set_mode("normal") works, smelt.vim.set_mode("n") does not (short forms "n", "i", "v", "V", and PascalCase variants like "Insert" are not accepted).
-Open aliases (e.g. smelt.cell.Name) keep accepting any string and just expose well-known names as completion hints.
+Open aliases (e.g. smelt.signal.Name) keep accepting any string and just expose well-known names as completion hints.